fbpx

 Other resources to help you with your job search

-We have a variety of other resources to support your job search, including interview tips, and handling multiple job offers, to name a few.
+We have a variety of other resources to support your job search, including interview tips, handling multiple job offers, and how to stand out in the jobs market to name a few.

 I can’t speak highly enough of the service I was provided by Eventus, specifically Amy Watson.
 Amy kept me updated throughout the recruitment process, ensuring that I was well equipped and providing me with the confidence required to be successful in securing a new job.
 I wouldn’t hesitate to use Eventus again for in the future and would highly recommend them to both friends and family. – Liz, placed Legal candidate in the North East.